mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### kube-prometheus-stack error during install (COPS-7163)

-A problem with Prometheus where the component `kube-prometheus-stack` attempted to upgrade its CRDs to a new version with invalid specifications was solved.
+A problem with Prometheus where the component `kube-prometheus-stack` attempted to upgrade its CRDs to a new version with invalid specifications was resolved.

 ### HTTP(S)_proxy variables missing from CAPA pods (COPS-7158)